-The AWS Access and Secret Access keys are not retained by SoftNAS and must be stored and managed by the customer.
+The AWS Access and Secret Access keys are not retained by Buurst or the SoftNAS product and must be stored and managed by the customer.

 The IAM Role created using these keys will control access for all other API calls needed by the SoftNAS Quick Launch.
 For this reason, the Access and Secret Access keys are one of the first prerequisites that need to be created.

 First, sign in to the AWS console by clicking the orange button in the upper right corner of the AWS site.

 Once in the Identity and Access Management console, select Users from the left side panel.
 Click Add User.